-The gain on sale and related servicing fees generated by our whole loan sales, and the servicing fees based on sales of asset-backed securities and interests in our legacy fractional loan program, also represent a significant source of our earnings.
-We cannot assure you that our loan purchasers will continue to purchase loans or interests in loans on our platform (either through whole loan sales or asset-backed securities) or that they will continue to purchase loans in transactions that generate the same spreads and/or fees that we have historically obtained.
+The gain on sale and related servicing fees generated by our whole loan sales, and the servicing fees based on sales of asset-backed securities, also represent a significant source of our earnings.
+We cannot assure you that our loan purchasers will continue to purchase loans or securities (either through whole loan sales or asset-backed securities) or that they will continue to purchase loans in transactions that generate the same spreads and/or fees that we have historically obtained.
 Factors that may affect loan purchaser demand for loans include:

-- competition among loan originators that can sell either larger pools of loans than we are able to sell or pools of loans that have characteristics that are more desirable to certain loan purchasers than the characteristics that our loan pools have; - the extent to which servicing fees and other expenses may reduce overall net return on purchased pools of loans; - the actual or perceived credit performance and loan grade and term mix of the portfolios of loans offered for sale; - loan purchasers' sector and company investment diversification requirements and strategies; - higher yielding investment opportunities at a risk profile deemed similar to our sold loan portfolios; - borrower prepayment behavior within the underlying pools; - regulatory or investment practices related to maintaining net asset value, mark-to-market and similar metrics surrounding pools of purchased loans; and - the ability of our loan purchasers to access funding and liquidity channels, including securitization markets, on terms they find acceptable to deliver an appropriate return net of funding costs, as well as general market trends that affect the appetite for loan financing investments.
+- competition among loan originators that can sell either larger pools of loans than we are able to sell or pools of loans that have characteristics that are more desirable to certain loan purchasers than the characteristics that our loan pools have; - the extent to which servicing fees and other expenses may reduce overall net return on purchased pools of loans; - the actual or perceived credit performance and loan grade and term mix of the portfolios of loans offered for sale; - · loan purchasers' sector and company investment diversification requirements and strategies; - higher yielding investment opportunities at a risk profile deemed similar to our sold loan portfolios; - borrower prepayment behavior within the underlying pools; - regulatory or investment practices related to maintaining net asset value, mark-to-market and similar metrics surrounding pools of purchased loans; and - the ability of our loan purchasers to access funding and liquidity channels, including warehouse financing and securitization markets, on terms they find acceptable to deliver an appropriate return net of funding costs, as well as general market trends that affect the appetite for loan financing investments.